extreme-datacloud/xdc_http_cache/storage/cache/README.md

                   }

 ```
-Furthemore the storage endpoints for which the cache proxy the HTTP requests must be configured:
+Furthemore the storage endpoints for which the cache proxy the HTTP requests should be configured:
 ```
 ngx.var.proxy = 'se.example:11443';
 ```
+These parameters can be easily set moving to `xdc_http_cache/scripts`, running `configure_services.sh`, selecting cache service and following the instructions provided by the script.
 ### Cache configuration
 The cache configuration can be done changing the following parameters:
 ```